-4.13.3 Security Plan
+4.13.2 Security Plan

-The Security Bid Plan (SBP) shall be prepared as a standard drawing with notes as part of the Contract documents and shall include the following:
+For projects at BWI Marshall meeting the criteria state above, a Security Bid Plan (SBP) with notes shall be prepared as a standard drawing with notes as part of the Contract documents and shall include the following:

 - 1. Project specific security requirements coordinated in detail with Project Phasing - 2.
 Project Phases and the duration of each phase. - 3.
 Provision of an internal secure perimeter system where possible.
-Any materials required to establish the perimeter shall be detailed on the SBP and specified in Specification X-1 to ensure there is no confusion of pay items with Temporary Construction Items. - 4.
+Any materials required to establish the perimeter shall be detailed on the SBP and specified in Specification Section 010005X to ensure there is no confusion of pay items with Temporary Construction Items. - 4.
 Guard locations. - 5.
 Access points/SIDA entrance/security guard locations.
 The designer shall make note of anticipated processing times at access points, if any inspections should be anticipated, etc. The designer shall make note that the Contractor shall consider the processing time when computing his bid price for this item. - 6.
 Delivery Routes - 7.
 Identification of worksites and definition of geographical work areas. - 8.
 Locations/phases where an escort from MAA Operations is required. - 9.
 Any other job specific security items. - 10.
 Signature Block on each sheet to be signed by the Director of Airport Security

-The Airport Security Division (ASD) in the OAS requires a forty-five calendar day review period for review of the SBP.
+The OAS shall review and approve all Security Bid Plans during design.
+If a changed security condition is proposed (i.e. security fence relocation), the Transportation Security Administration (TSA) requires a forty-five (45) calendar day review period of the SBP.
 Consider that more than one submittal may be required when scheduling the submittal.
-A Transportation Security Administration (TSA) representative, Assistant Federal Security Director, Office of Compliance, 410-